Why enroll as a non-degree seeking student?

 What are the admission requirements?

-- A bachelor’s degree in science from a regionally accredited institution in the United States or Canada
+- A bachelor’s degree in science from a regionally accredited institution in the United States or Canada (or international equivalent)

 All students enrolled in the University of Florida’s online entomology and nematology graduate program pay the same tuition, regardless of location.